Spring Creek Anglers Fly Fishing School

 About Spring Creek Anglers and Fly Fishing Instruction

 Fly Fishing Instruction classes (since 1997).
 One-on-One or small group fly fishing instruction held both on-land and on-water.
 Beginners are welcome.
-All equipment is provided for beginner level dry land instruction.
+All equipment is provided for Half Day (beginner level) dry land instruction.
 Those new to the sport are encouraged NOT to purchase any equipment prior to receiving instruction.

 With 35+ years of fly fishing experience, you will get private hands-on instruction from an individual with experience and dedication to the sport of fly fishing.
-Casting, knots, fly selection, stream tactics, line mending, equipment selection, leader set-up, and line management techniques are all taught at Spring Creek Anglers in either our dry land courses; or, while on the water while you perfect your fly presentations (Stage 3, Balance your Skill Set).
+Casting, knots, fly selection, stream tactics, line mending, equipment selection, leader set-up, and line management techniques are all taught at Spring Creek Anglers Fly Fishing School in either our dry land course; or, while on the water while you perfect your fly presentations (Stage 3, Balance your Skill Set).

-The Gulf Coast, Florida, and the Atlantic Coast has a variety of saltwater species including Redfish, Sea Trout, Jack Cravalle, Bonefish, Permit, and Tarpon.
+South and east of Atlanta, both Florida and the Atlantic Coast have a variety of saltwater species including Redfish, Sea Trout, Jack Cravalle, Bonefish, Permit, and Tarpon.
 On a regular basis, fly anglers from North Georgia take advantage of these opportunities -- and beyond-- either individually or with a group.

 > Due to North Georgia's milder climate, individual and small group instruction is offered most months of the year from October through June.
 The summer months are just too hot in Georgia!
 Instruction is scheduled to meet the availability requirements of those who want to either take up the sport of fly fishing; or, want to build on their existing skill set.